Pssst! Listen more actively!

 It's not easy for me.

-As a creative free spirit, ideas flow from my mind as soon as something triggers me.
+As a creative free spirit, ideas flow freely from me as soon as something triggers me.

-Maybe it's also due to the constant rollercoaster of our startup.
+Perhaps it's also due to the constant rollercoaster ride of our startup.

 A gift.
 And sometimes a curse.